 When she was alive, Princess Diana dropped quite a few bombshells about her marriage to Prince Charles and her time as a member of the royal family.
-After her death, even more secrets and confessions were revealed through books written about her and audio recordings she kept.
+After her death, even more secrets and confessions were revealed through books written about her and audio recordings.

 In 2017, when Britain finalized plans to mark the 20th anniversary of Diana’s untimely death, several documentaries were released allowing the public to learn more about the “People’s Princess,” from her and Prince Charles’ extramarital affairs to the surprising thing she did on their wedding day.
-Here, we have compiled a list of some of the most surprising things you probably didn’t know about Princess Diana until now.
+Here, we have compiled a list of some of the most surprising things you may not have known about Princess Diana.

 1. Diana and Charles were cousins